alex-m-g/My_Portfolio/scRNA-seq Analysis/Project 1: single-cell Lung Atlas of Lethal COVID-19/README.md

 While preparing for integration, I ran into a MemmoryError as calling an array containing high dimensional data of multiple samples demanded too much RAM than my computer could handle.
 I also tried splitting the sample data into multiple chunks of arrays to call them independently however, as I try to concatenate them to integrate them, the program fails.

-Solution: Purchase a computer with the specified requirements
+## Computer Specifications:
--  RAM: 32-128GB
+-  Processor: Intel Core i3
--  CPU: 8+ core processor
+-  RAM: 8GB
--  GPU: NVIDIA RTX 30 series or higher
+-  GPU: None
--  Storage: 1TB
+-  Storage: 512 GB

 ## Instructions on How to Run the Code